 Pasture and Woodland in Autumn, 2004, (fig. 8, below), is a splendid painting of which the artist renders the landscape with a freedom of brushwork and a harmonious juxtaposition of warm colors of the fall foliage, accented by passages of cerulean blue and complemented by vivid greens of the grassy hillside.

 The engaging composition is based on a geometric division of the canvas in three distinct areas of earth, woods, and sky.
 With painterly textures, strong lights and darks, and fluent strokes of autumnal colors, Roseman renders the triangular expanse of woodland in contrast to the sweeping diagonal of the verdant pasture and the rectangular pictorial space of the pearl-gray sky.

-Nature's renewal after the dormancy of winter is beautifully expressed in the superb painting Spring Afternoon, White Blossoms on a Hillside in Lorraine, 2015, (fig. 6, below).
-The region of Lorraine in northeastern France is abundant with pastures and woodlands.
-Roseman writes in his journal: "I was looking forward to painting in the month of April when early spring-flowering shrubs enhance the countryside that I have come to know through my work.
-On a pleasant afternoon I packed the car with my paint box, portable easel, travel bag of art materials, and several canvases of different dimensions which gave me the possibility to decide on a composition on location.
-Taking a familiar route out of town and continuing along a rural road, I saw luminous white blossoms flourishing on a steep hillside that inspired me for a spring landscape."
+Nature's renewal after the dormancy of winter is beautifully expressed in the landscape painting Spring Afternoon, Birches and White Blossoms on a Hillside, 2015, (fig. 6, below).
+The département of the Meuse, an agricultural area in northeastern France, is abundant with fields, pastures, and woodlands.
+Birch trees are a recurring subject in Roseman's landscape paintings and drawings.
+On an excursion into the countryside on an April afternoon, the artist packed the car with his paint box, portable easel, travel bag of art materials, and several canvases of different dimensions, which gave him the possibility to decide on a composition on location.
+Roseman set up his easel and canvas near a grove of birch trees accompanied by white blossoms flourishing on a recently plowed hill of brown earth.